NicolasLagaillardie/mpst_rust_github/artifact.md

 3. Edit the program and observe the reported errors
 <a name="Step1.3"></a>

-Next, we highlight how concurrency errors are ruled out by mp-anon (i.e., the ultimate practical purpose of mp-anon).
+Next, we highlight how concurrency errors are ruled out by MultiCrusty (i.e., the ultimate practical purpose of MultiCrusty).
 After each modification, compile the program with `cargo run --example=video_stream_generated --features="baking_checking"` and observe the reported error.

 * Open the file [video_stream_generated.rs](examples/video_stream_generated.rs) in the `examples/` folder, containing the _VideoStream_ program, with your favourite text editor.